neighborhoods/Prefab/protean/Architecture-Specification.md

 # API Groups
 An API Group is a collection of related APIs.
 This is how repository boundaries are defined.

-# Dependency Management
-## Problem
-Software is almost always dependent on other software.
-This is due to the fact that a lot of logic is already written and can be used without rewriting it for a particular use case.
-This has an enormous number of obvious advantages.
-However, it may not be easy to add dependencies to a dependent codebase.
-This can lead to codebases that provide solutions to many different domains of problems since it it easier to add to a single dependency than manually combine multiple dependencies.

-## Specification
-Use a dependency manager to assemble a software project’s dependencies.
-This allows for the Single Responsibility Principle to be applied to our repositories.
-In addition, it supports our design goal of our repositories being agile since they can do one thing well.

-## Specification
-Use PSR-11 compatible Dependency Injection.
-Additionally, this encourages composition of objects that follow the SRP.

 # Interface Driven Design